tkareine/dotfiles/README.md

 [![CI](https://github.com/tkareine/dotfiles/workflows/CI/badge.svg)][dotfiles-CI]

-My public configuration for selected command line tools, in order to synchronize them to computers I work with.
+Here is my public configuration for selected command line tools.
+I checkout this repository to computers I work with.

 The dotfiles focus on [GNU Bash] with the goal of having the shell user-friendly enough to use, but without having extra functionality that would hinder either the shell's start-up or prompt displaying time.
-I do most of my programming and file editing in Mitsuharu Yamamoto's [Emacs macOS port] (see [my .emacs.d], separate from this repository) or in [IntelliJ IDEA]; using rich IDEs is another reason for the rather bare-bones shell setup I prefer.
+I do most of my programming and file editing in [Emacs] (see [my .emacs.d], separate from this repository) or in [IntelliJ IDEA]; using rich IDEs is another reason for the rather bare-bones shell setup I prefer.

 I mainly use macOS, so the tools are optimized for that environment.
 Rudimentary support for Linux is in place, however, since I